Adapted from Facebook Post of August 21, 2019

 But until then, Diana and I are not going to let them distract us anymore.

-On this MOGA2020 site, we’ll work hard to find and place Republican candidates in 100% of our House districts, not just 75% of them.
+Through our MOGA2020 organization, we’ll work hard to find and place Republican candidates in 100% of our House districts, not just 75% of them.
 Also, in some cases – statewide, Executive, House and Senate – we’ll endorse primary candidates.

 Let’s stick together, work with reality, and forge ahead confidently.